- Made in Italy

 Most serious riders of a certain age will have ridden Campagnolo’s Ergo levers – not so long ago it wasn’t a serious bike unless it had Campagnolo – and lever layout hasn’t changed despite the gradual addition of sprockets over the years: the thumb button for changing up and the paddle behind the brake lever for changing down was instantly familiar despite many years of using mostly Shimano.
 And with Shimano you don’t get the enjoyment of being able to change up five gears at a time with a single shove of the thumb – great fun when you hit a descent.
 Campagnolo increased the size of the thumb button with the 12-speed groupsets but, as before, your hand needs to be exactly in the right place for your thumb to access it satisfactorily when you’re in the drops.

-While I wasn’t 100 per cent won over by 12-speed Chorus, I was instantly awestruck by the new Campagnolo Bora WTO 45 wheels, which are currently being ridden very fast by Campagnolo riders such as Tadej Pogacar and Caleb Ewan.
+I was instantly awestruck by the new Campagnolo Bora WTO 45 wheels, which are currently being ridden very fast by Campagnolo riders such as Tadej Pogacar and Caleb Ewan.
 Rather than referring to the terms on which the UK could well be trading with the EU next year – making these wheels even more expensive than their current RRP of £1,921.99 – WTO in this case means ‘wind tunnel optimised’.
 They have a wide 19mm internal rim width featuring Campagnolo’s 2-Way Fit – a tubeless rim profile that actually works – and for the first time Boras are tubeless compatible.
 The G3 2:1 spoking pattern on the rear is also really excellent for stiffness and strength and has been highly praised over the years.
 The alloy hub shell contains Campagnolo’s USB ceramic bearings, which are beautifully smooth – they will literally spin forever.

 The 45mm rim depth (they are also available in 33mm and 60mm and 77mm) weighs just under 1,500g, is perfect for accelerating or going up steep hills and has no issues at all in crosswinds with its blunt profile.
 With the very fast Vittoria Corsa Graphene 2.0 clinchers these just felt amazing.